 How much does counseling cost?

 Our counseling services are free to enrolled Shippensburg University students.
 Psychiatric services with our consulting psychiatrist are also free during the academic year for current Shippensburg University students.
-Students may seek additional psychiatric services with our consulting psychiatrist when school is not in session or over the summer through her private practice at their own expense.

 You may make an appointment by calling us at 717-477-1481 or coming by our office in the Wellness Center, Naugle Hall, Lower Level.
 Directly before your initial appointment, you will be asked to complete a questionnaire which explains the scope and nature of our services and requests relevant background information about your present concerns.
 This information will be reviewed by the counselor you have been scheduled to see for your initial appointment.
 At this meeting, your counselor will discuss with you the reasons for your visit and make an initial plan.
 Sometimes individual, couples, group counseling or psychiatric services are important in addressing your needs.
 If this is the case, your counselor will make recommendations about these services.
 The counselor will also guide you toward other campus resources pertinent for your concerns.
 If the nature of your concerns are beyond the scope of our services or better served through community resources, we will make appropriate referrals.

 For emergencies come directly to the Counseling Center and we will see you immediately.
 After hours, call the Campus Police at 717-477-1444.

 All counseling is held in the strictest confidence.
 The University Counseling Center supports and maintains confidentiality to the limits provided by Pennsylvania law and the ethical standards set by the organizations to which our staff members belong (e.g., American Counseling Association; American Psychological Association; and the American Association for Marriage and Family Therapy.)